Pathfinder - The Paladin Handbook

 Aura of Faith (Su): Fantastic for combating evil-aligned outsiders, and saves you the trouble of casting Bless Weapon.

-Aura of Righteousness (Su): DR 5/evil will protect you from everything except enemy divine spellcasters and good-aligned outsiders.
+Aura of Righteousness (Su): DR 5/evil will protect you from everything except enemy divine spellcasters and evil outsiders like demons.

 Holy Champion (Su): Good, but not great.
 The Banishment effect forcible ends your Smite even if it fails, and you can't choose to forego the effect.
 Personally I would rather outright kill the outsider so that it can't come back.